Bedrock-OSS/bedrock-wiki/docs/items/vanilla-usage-items.md

 category: Documentation
 mentions:
     - MedicalJewel105
+description: Automatically generated list of item components used in vanilla.
 ---

 This page was created with [Wiki Content Generator](https://github.com/Bedrock-OSS/bedrock-wiki-content-generator).
 If there are issues, contact us on [Bedrock OSS](https://discord.gg/XjV87YN) Discord server.